 Where to stay in Hudson

-A brand-new hotel, The Wick, opened in December that is just a two-minute walk from the train station.
+The relatively new hotel, The Wick is just a two-minute walk from the train station.
 (The name refers to the hotel’s roots as a candle factory, not Bushwick as I imagined.)
 It’s also a stone’s throw from Basilica, a performing arts space that is also a popular wedding venue, and already the summer weekends are filling up.
 This makes sense, as it’s exactly the place you would feel comfortable booking your entire family.
 The property is part of a portfolio of boutique hotels owned by Marriott, and all of the rooms are beautifully appointed but have a standardized feel.
 A king room is roughly $200 a night for a weekend in April, with a two-night minimum on weekends.
 41 Cross St., Hudson, NY 12534, (518) 249-6825

 Rivertown Lodge is where Wes Anderson would stay if he spent the night in Hudson.
 The wood burning stoves in the lobby and the white-painted, pine-paneled rooms are all perfectly cozy, cool and camp-like, though The Wick is more spacious for the price.
 It runs $265 a night for a standard queen on a weekend in April, which drops to $219 midweek.
 The single double is roughly $200 if you can snag one.
 It requires a 2-night minimum stay weekends from Memorial Day to Labor Day.
 Don’t miss the Instagram-friendly log pile outside the lobby entrance.
 731 Warren St., Hudson, NY 12534, (518) 512-0954

-Later this spring, a new hotel called The Maker, run by the owners of the Bartlett House in Ghent, is due to open in a clapboard house, a Georgian mansion, and a carriage house on Warren Street.
-One can only imagine what the pricing will be on this 11-room property.
+A new hotel called The Maker, run by the owners of the Bartlett House in Ghent, is due to open this fall in a clapboard house, a Georgian mansion, and a carriage house on Warren Street.
+Currently you can enjoy coffee, drinks and light fare in its lounge or cafe.

 There are so many places to Airbnb, too.
 You’ll pay roughly $200 a night as well if you book an entire apartment or home, and get anywhere from one to three bedrooms.
 I stayed in a sweet guest house just outside of downtown Hudson that we booked because it had a wood-burning fireplace, a key feature in the middle of winter.

-A few events to plan around a weekend in Hudson this spring or summer:
+Here are a few events to plan a weekend around in Hudson:

-April 28+29: 24 Hour Drone, an all-night experiment in sustained sound at Basilica, a performing arts venue.
+April: 24 Hour Drone is an all-night experiment in sustained sound at Basilica, a performing arts venue.

-May 5: Hudson Children’s Book Festival, one of the biggest in the state, with over 75 authors and illustrators; a perfect time to visit with kids.
+May: The Hudson Children’s Book Festival is one of the biggest in the state, with over 75 authors and illustrators; a perfect time to visit with kids.

-June 16: The OutHudson Pride Parade returns and festivities begin Friday night with a sunset cruise on the Hudson.
+June: The OutHudson Pride Parade is an annual weekend-long event that begins Friday night with a sunset cruise on the Hudson.

 Olana is a picturesque estate perched above the Hudson that you can tour and explore throughout spring and fall.